 Your interest in newspapers and news for young people

 When I was reading the newspaper it often occurred you crept on my lap to hear from me everything about what was written in it.
 You were very interested in all the news and reflected it on your own authentic way.

-The castle which I gave you with your birthday constructing it by laying the bricks yourself was for Mark, you said.
+The castle which I gave you with your birthday constructing it by laying the bricks yourself was for your father, you said.
 Together we worked on it on Friday afternoons when the weekend started.
-Mark would come soon at the sixteenth of January 2009.
+Your father would come soon at the sixteenth of January 2009.
 You painted the castle black.